isc-projects/stork/doc/user/install.rst

 .. note::

-   During the registration with the server token, the Stork agent verifies the server can establish a connection with it using the specified address and port.
-This agent port must be free.
-It means the agent must not run in the background (e.g., as a systemd service).
+   During registration with the server token, the Stork agent verifies that the server can establish a connection with it using the specified address and port.
+This agent port must be free, meaning the agent must not run in the background (e.g., as a ``systemd`` service).
 If the agent is running, it must be stopped before running the registration commands below.

 The Stork agent installation steps are similar to the Stork server